-This Model measures 18 inches in Total .
+This large Model measures 18 inches in Total .

 Supplied with a Wood Stand as per photo.

-This One off Hand made Model is available in our Shop in Newbridge.
+This One off Hand made Model is on Display in our Shop in Newbridge.
 One Available .

 Some technical information from Wikipedia about the Real S92.